-My personal life too has been affected through the challenges faced by people living with an Autism Spectrum Disorder.
+My personal life too has been affected through the challenges faced by autistic people.
 Raising a son with Autism has been an integral part of my desire in keeping abreast of current research in this field.
 I have been moved by the remarkable strength my son has shown in the eyes of adversity, as I have witnessed firsthand the daily challenges he has faced.

-As a result of my professional and personal desire to assist people with an Autism Spectrum Disorder in reaching their full potential, I have continually reviewed legislation and initiatives for people with disabilities.
-This has shaped my views and developed my understanding and skills as an educator; in working towards improving practices and outcomes for individuals with an Autism Spectrum Disorder.
+As a result of my professional and personal desire to assist people with Autism in reaching their full potential, I have continually reviewed legislation and initiatives for people with disabilities.
+This has shaped my views and developed my understanding and skills as an educator; in working towards improving practices and outcomes for individuals with Autism.

-My focus of study is to investigate and understand the potential influences affecting post-schooling employment outcomes of local young Australians with an Autism Spectrum Disorder.
-Moreover, this research mirrors my fundamental belief that individuals with High Functioning Autism Spectrum Disorder can and should expect to fulfil their post-schooling employment aspirations; through an integrated and inclusive person-centred approach.
+My focus of study is to investigate and understand the potential influences affecting post-schooling employment outcomes of young autistic Australians.
+Moreover, this research mirrors my fundamental belief that individuals with Autism can and should expect to fulfil their post-schooling employment aspirations; through an integrated and inclusive person-centred approach.

 Learn more about my research by clicking here.